xente/loki-logger-handler/README.md

 * labels (dict): A dictionary of labels to attach to each log message.
 * label_keys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
 Defaults to None.
 * additional_headers (dict, optional): Additional headers for the Loki request.
 Defaults to None.
 * timeout (int, optional): Timeout interval in seconds to wait before flushing the buffer.
-Defaults to 10.
+Defaults to 10 seconds.
 * compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to True.
 * loguru (bool, optional): Whether to use `LoguruFormatter`.
 Defaults to False.
 * default_formatter (logging.Formatter, optional): Formatter for the log records.
 If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.

 ## Formatters
-* LoggerFormatter: Formatter for default python logging implementation
+* **LoggerFormatter**: Formatter for default python logging implementation
-* LoguruFormatter: Formatter for Loguru python library
+* **LoguruFormatter**: Formatter for Loguru python library

 ## How to use